Will you send a message of hope to veterans like Mike this Christmas?

 He said: “It makes you remember there are people who care.
 So we're not on our own in this.
 It makes a massive difference.”

-Mike sits on the sofa with his dog, reading a Christmas card
+Mike sits with his dog, by a Christmas tree, reading a card

-Mike received a message of support from a supporter last Christmas - Help for Heroes
+Mike received a message of hope from a supporter last Christmas - Help for Heroes

 Support from Help for Heroes